Yoreni/Ultimate-Incremental/README.md

 **==========JS VERSION==============**

-v9α(dabom2000) made the clickable orange
+v9α(dabom2000) made the clickable orange like in the scratch version,and made it smaller.

 v8α(dabom2000) added a purple background, and deleted the number at the bottom